-Forget trying to predict future prices and the dubious promise of financial return and instead buy what you like the look of and want to live with every day.
+If, on the other hand, your name isn’t Abramovich I would invest your money elsewhere.
+There are many less unpredictable markets in which to speculate and only at the very highest end of the market – basically the contemporary art market – is there significant money to be made by ‘investing’ in art.
+Forget trying to predict future prices and the dubious promise of financial returns and instead buy what you like the look of and want to live with every day.
 The process of buying a painting should be fun and any choice based upon instinct and personal taste.
 Enjoy.

-Although the two definitions tend to intermingle I think it is simplest and most useful to think of conservation as the preservation of and prevention of deterioration to oil paintings and restoration as the repair and renovation of damaged and/or discoloured paintings to as close to original condition as possible.
+Although the two definitions tend to intermingle I think it is simplest and most useful to think of conservation as the preservation of and prevention of deterioration to oil paintings, and restoration as the repair and renovation of damaged and/or discoloured paintings to as close to original condition as possible.
 Each one of the techniques involved in these processes should be sympathetic and reversible, and always carried out by a professional.

 All oil paintings are subject to deterioration due to environmental conditions as they age.
 Over time oil paintings are prone to splitting, rotting, warping, blistering, cracking, cupping, flaking, darkening, blanching, discolouring, and disappearing under layers of ancient varnish.
-Extremes of heat and cold, intrusion of water and accidental mechanical damage will frequently cause the paint and/or ground layer to detach from the canvas support or wooden panel of a painting.
+Extremes of heat and cold, intrusion of water, and accidental mechanical damage will frequently cause the paint and/or ground layer to detach from the canvas support or wooden panel of a painting.
 Canvas’ especially can also suffer inherent technical problems caused by the use of incompatible materials and the methods of the artist.

 The process of attaching a new layer of support under the old deteriorated canvas is known as lining.
 Many people refer to the process as ‘relining’, but this is a mistake.
 You would only ever ‘reline’ a painting once the previous replacement lining has, like the initial canvas, deteriorated.
-Lining provides strength and durability to old, brittle, or torn canvases.
+Lining provides strength and durability to old, brittle or torn canvases.

 The cleaning process always begins with the removal of old layers of discoloured varnish.
 The removal of varnish and the cleaning of the paint layers themselves is a painstaking and potentially hazardous business that should only be attempted by an experienced fine art restorer.
-The chemicals used in the cleaning process (and in the lining of pictures) are pretty noxious and volatile and have the potential to cause significant damage to both the painting being restored and the person attempting to restore it.
+The chemicals used in the cleaning process (and in the lining of pictures) are pretty noxious and volatile and have the potential to cause damage to both the painting being restored and the person attempting to restore it.

 In order to prevent further losses weaknesses must be addressed by the injection of media specific adhesives to consolidate and stabilizes the paint layers.
 Heat and vacuum are employed to help the binder penetrate the between the minute cracks.

-After retouching, the painting is given a final coat of stable, reversible varnish to produce an even sheen, saturate all colours and provide protection to the paint layers.
+After retouching, the painting is given a final coat of stable, reversible varnish to produce an even sheen, saturate all colours, and provide protection to the paint layers.